OsvaldoVindasJimenez/Elevator/README.txt

-1 download the Download ZIP in the code button of gitHub 2 unzip the file
+1 download the zip file that is in the button code
+2 unzip the file
-3 open the project with Visual studio 2022
+3 open it with visual studio 2022
-4 press play
+4 run the project
-5 follow the instructions that appear on the console
+5 follow the instructions